raghucse2010/Silex-Bootstrap-API/README.md

 Almost everything! ;)

 * Design and implement the suggested API structure
-* Add Doctrine
+* Add Doctrine ORM
 * Add authentication
-* Add sample REST routes
 * Add sample tests
 * Add a console
+* Add EventDispatching capabilities
+* Run some benchmarks to extract maximum performance out of it

 ## Future features